tchardonnens/schwarzschild-precession/README.md

 Don't forget to change the kernel on your Jupyter Notebook to precession2. https://queirozf.com/entries/jupyter-kernels-how-to-add-change-remove

-Our animation is still buggy.
+Our animation is still buggy and we need to add the Doppler model to it.